UK says no longer advises against travel to most of Tunisia

 "This is in part due to the security improvements that the Tunisian authorities and tourist industry have made since the tragic terrorist attacks in 2015, with support from the UK and international partners."

 The government cautioned there remained risks for British nationals, and said it continued to advise against travel to some areas including those near the Libyan border.
+(Reporting by Kylie MacLellan; editing by Guy Faulconbridge)